 I don’t want to just lay them on the floor, because I’ll trip over them and they’ll be hard to find.
 So I thought I’d take this and screw it to the wall, and use it to store the dowels.

-First thing I did is drill the half-inch-diameter hole near the bottom, and that’s just to allow access for my screw driving bit.
+The first thing I did is drill the half-inch-diameter hole near the bottom, and that’s just to allow access for my screw driving bit.
 Then I’m going to mount it to the wall right here on the front of this wall stud about 18 inches up off the floor.
 That’s a perfect height for most moldings and wooden dowel rods.

 Put one screw in the bottom.
 These are just one-inch drywall screws.
 At the top I don’t need a hole, I’m just going to drive it in at an angle through the top edge right into the stud.
 There, perfect.